Mr-13th/software-engineer-homework/README.md

-New the project at 10.28
+New the project in 10.28
+Add the main project code in 12.09